logo

 The same applies in life.
 Although some fake it till they make it, this will only harm them in the long run.
 You can go on impressing the whole world with a flamboyant lifestyle, but you’re suffering in silence.
 So, don’t display a fake character just for public relations.
 Your mum or partner will likely know you’re faking it!

 Lesson #5.
-Bankroll Management is Critical
+How Rwandan Players Can Master Bankroll Management

 First, this point cuts across all gambling activities, including sports betting.
 In online poker, things often go south, and players lose a lot of funds.
 So, to effectively absorb the shocks of losing, creating a gambling budget is paramount.
 Divide it into smaller daily, weekly, or even monthly gambling units.